 Work has already started to bring some relief to distressed farmers.
 As of today, over 13,000 borrowers have already benefited from the resources provided under the Inflation Reduction Act as follows:

 - Approximately 11,000 delinquent direct and guaranteed borrowers had their accounts brought current.
 USDA also paid the next scheduled annual installment for these direct loan borrowers giving them peace of mind in the near term.

 - Approximately 2,100 borrowers who had their farms foreclosed on and still had remaining debt have had this debt resolved in order to cease debt collections and garnishment relieving that burden that has made getting a fresh start more difficult.

 In addition to the automatic assistance already provided, USDA has also outlined steps to administer up to an additional $500 million in payments to benefit the following distressed borrowers:

-- USDA will administer $66 million in separate automatic payments, using COVID-19 pandemic relief funds, to support up to 7,000 direct loan borrowers who used FSA’s disaster-set-aside option during the pandemic to move their scheduled payments to the end of their loans.
+- USDA will administer $66 million in separate automatic payments, using COVID-19 pandemic relief funds, to support up to 7,000 direct loans for up to 3,000 borrowers who used FSA’s disaster-set-aside option during the pandemic to move their scheduled payments to the end of their loans.